 The counting method always provides recruitment rates significantly lower than the sampling method by a factor close to two, a result that is in line with the hypothesis that the harvest is generally selective towards immature individuals in waterfowl because they are more vulnerable than adults to hunters (Bellrose, 1980; A. D. Fox et al., 2014).
 For hunted duck species in North America, the harvest-induced mortality on first-year immatures compared to adults is higher by a factor ranging from 1.3 to 2.6 (Bellrose, 1980).
-This is a robust result because the approach used to control ruddy ducks differ strongly from usual hunting practices and is apriori less selective.
+This is a robust result because the approach used to control ruddy duck populations differs strongly from usual hunting practices and is apriori less selective.
 It is especially clear in the UK, for which control operations occurred in winter using long-range rifles that prevents the bird from escaping from the threat.
 The assumption on the accuracy of the counting method is then not excluded from the consistency of this result.

 Annual adult survival rates deduced from observed population growth rates and recruitment rate estimates are on average in line with the literature on species of similar weight (Buxton et al., 2004; Krementz et al., 1997; Nichols et al., 1997), which reflects that there is no apparent scaling issue.
 The assumption that male-like individuals corresponds only to adult males is then acceptable.
 This result supports that the counting method is poorly biased if it is.
 However, some adult survival rate values are outside the range of expected values even if they never significantly exceed the maximum possible value of one.
 A likely reason to these extreme values is a corruption of the closed population assumption on some years.
-Indeed, if there is an arrival from another ruddy duck population, the true recruitment cannot explain by itself the apparent population growth and indirectly leads to an overestimation of the adult survival.
+Indeed, if there is an arrival from another ruddy duck population, true recruitment cannot explain by itself the apparent population growth and indirectly leads to an overestimation of adult survival.

 Proxies of maximum recruitment rate are very close for the two populations.
 This strengthens that the ruddy duck species reached its intrinsic biological reproduction limit, at least given the environmental conditions of the western Palearctic.
-The consistency of this intermediate result suggests that the population size estimation is quite good for both populations and demonstrates that their evolution is well tracked even with a few individuals.
+The consistency of this intermediate result suggests that the population size estimation is quite good for both populations and demonstrates that their changes are well tracked even with a few individuals.
 The average recruitment rates estimated from the counting method, with and without harvest, are never higher to the proxies of maximum recruitment rate for both populations.
 The assumption on the accuracy of the counting method is then again not excluded from the consistency of this result.

 Overall, even if the true values of recruitment rates are not known to test the accuracy of the counting method, a beam of arguments support that the method is not heavily biased.
-This consists in a big difference with the sampling method as demonstrated in A. D. Fox et al. (2014), even when one considers a age structure picture that is limited to the end of the hunting season to limit the bias (A. Fox et al., 2016).
+This consists in a big difference with the sampling method as demonstrated in A. D. Fox et al. (2014), even when one considers an age structure picture that is limited to the end of the hunting season to limit the bias (A. Fox et al., 2016).

-4.2 Influence of harvest on the recruitment rate
+4.2 Influence of harvest on recruitment rate